Dozens of homes, outbuildings burned in Minnesota wildfire

 Authorities say 12 homes or cabins and 57 outbuildings have been lost in the Greenwood Lake fire that has consumed 34 square miles of forest land.
 An additional three homes or cabins were damaged in the fire, Minnesota Public Radio News reported Wednesday.

+“We have let that property go natural, even forgoing harvest of the timber, because we wanted it to reach absolute maturity,” he said.
+While the family was aware of problems with the spruce budworm, reducing the fire risk was not brought up.

+“It was never discussed that it was fuel building up for forest fires,” he said.
+“I guarantee you it will be moving forward.”

-Forest officials decided to keep the popular Boundary Waters Canoe Area Wilderness closed another week, until Sept.
+Forest officials announced this week that they will keep the popular Boundary Waters Canoe Area Wilderness closed until Sept.
 3, dealing a blow to tourists who spent months planning their trips there and to the outfitters and other businesses serving the 1 million-acre wilderness.

 Several fires caused by lightning have burned in the wilderness during this summer’s drought conditions, while the much bigger Greenwood Lake fire just to the south has forced the evacuation of about 280 homes and cabins since it was spotted Aug.
 15 about 15 miles (24 kilometers) southwest of the town of Isabella.